Muddying the Waters

 The problem is that while farm methods have changed in the Lake Springfield watershed, land use has changed even more.
 The construction of houses in the watershed, for example, typically results in much higher soil losses per acre than those produced by farming.
-Even worse over the long term are residential septic systems—often undersized and ill-maintained—from which polluting nutrients are leached into lake waters.
+Even worse over the long term is the proliferation of residential septic systems—often undersized and ill-maintained—from which polluting nutrients are leached into lake waters.

 That lesson has yet to sink in with some council members, even after 60 years.
 In recent months we've seen attempts to pass ordinances increasing the number of residential properties—and thus septic systems—around the lake by allowing lake residential leaseholders to subdivide their properties.
 Irv Smith offered some novel arguments in favor of the measure.
 He reportedly stated that the lake is not a private preserve, and that it belongs to everybody in the city—by which it must be assumed he meant that everybody ought to have a chance to live beside it.

-It is precisely because the lake belongs to all that no one should be allowed to live beside unless 1) lease costs approximate the market value of the lots and 2) the residents manage the property— including the treatment of sewage—in such a way that the lake suffers no polluting runoff.
+It is precisely because the lake belongs to all that no one should be allowed to live beside unless 1) lease costs approximate the market value of the lots and 2) the residents manage the property— including the treatment of sewage—in such a way that the lake suffers no polluting runoff that ruin the lake for everyone else.
 Better yet, city council policy ought to aim at reducing, not increasing, the number of residential and commercial leases around the lake by gradually withdrawing certain properties as current leases expire.